-Sequence Two was the second section of the slave train dialogue including the hand chopping sequence, the slaves' asides, and more to do perhaps several takes of the
+Sequence Two was the second section of the slave train dialogue including the hand chopping sequence the slaves' asides and more general effects and noises to act as background.

 Sequence Three was the ambush from the slave train's point of view.
-A further advantage here was that. members of the cast were able to double up as members of both conflicting parties, which helped swell the ranks involved in the final attack.
+A further advantage here was that members of the cast were able to double up as members of both conflicting parties, which helped swell the ranks involved in the final attack.
 Fig 2 shows all this diagrammatically.

 The whip-cracks available on disc had turned out to be disappointing in sound and acoustic, and so live ones were needed instead; but the absence of a real whip and the obvious dangers of wielding one in a room full of actors required they be put on to tape.
-The final whip noise consisted of a cane swish played at half speed hard-edited on to a crack made by jerking two belts together.
+The final whip noise consisted of a cane swish played at half speed of a cane swish played at half speed hard-edited on to a crack made by jerking two belts together.
 Several of these were made up ready to be played in.